zalolorza/MidoFramework/readme.md

 I used that in order to build an isomorphic-like SPA with Mido and Backbone.js: https://gassiotllobet.com/.
 The first page is rendered server-side with Mido, and then the other pages are rendered in the client's side.
 I know is not technically an isomorphic app, but it does the trick.

-Another example is www.unno.com, where I only render certain components with javascript and twig.
+Another example is www.unno.com, where I only render certain dynamic components with javascript.

 ---